bitlyfied/js-image-similarity/README.md

 JavaScript Image Similarity Comparison
 =======================

-This is a first draft of a basic image comparison algorithm using perceptual hashes.
+This is a first draft of a basic image comparison algorithm using average hashes.
 The algorithm used is the one described here:

 http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html